biga-ahk/biga.ahk/docs/README.md

 ## .slice
-Creates a slice of array from start up to, but not including, end.
+Creates a slice of array from start up to end.

 #### Arguments